xprilion/genai-game/README.md

-# docker-python-http-dump-example
+# Guessing game with Gen AI
-A sample docker application written in python that simply dumps the HTTP request header.
+A sample Flask app for playing a guessing game with Google's Language models via Vertex AI